ItzVaci/music-shop/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **UACS License**.

 ---

 ## 👨‍💻 Author

 **Music Shop Team**
-School Project – 2025
+Vlatko Angelov – 2025

+---